Gamepad remote control with Pybricks Block coding

 Stap 8: Have Fun with gamepad Pybricks block coding

 Now it is time to build your favorite robot and start programming it with the Blocks PyBricks.
 Equip your robot with NeoPixels or Servo Motors and connect a Bluetooth gamepad.
 Take the template or one of the example files as a starting point.
-For background information and a description of all pybricks gamepad blocks, we made a separate post.
+For background information and a description of all pybricks gamepad blocks, we made a separate post (which still needs to be updated for the new bluepad library and frmware).
+Until then, we refer to the README at our github repo.

 Watch the Pybricks gamepad Blocks in action